garloff/coverage/README.md

 The result for `N = 22`: `63.21060%`.

 An interesting observation:
-* Zen3, Zen4 seem to have some optimization to speed this up very significantly.
-Maybe better cache handling or better optimized floating point multiplications.
-It beats TigerLake by a factor of 5.
+* Zen 2, Zen3, Zen4 seem to have some optimization to speed this up very significantly.
+Maybe better cache handling or better optimized floating point multiplications (FMA?).
+It beats TigerLake by a factor of 10 ..
+100(!).
-  (I have not tested Skylake or AlderLake nor Zen < 3 nor ARM.)
+  (I have not tested Skylake or AlderLake nor Zen < 2 nor ARM.)
 * With gcc-12, Zen is as slow as Tigerlake. gcc-7.5 (SUSE), gcc-11,
   gcc-13 and master (pre-14) don't exhibit the slowliness.
 The reason is not obvious from a quick look at the disassembly.